pachyderm/docs/content/latest/enterprise/auth/authorization/_index.md

 |Repo| A repository is where data is stored and contains both files and folders.
 Repos tracks all changes to the data and creates a history of data changes.|

 ## Role Types
-Pachyderm has 3 role  types:
+MLDM has 3 role  types:

 |Role Type| Description|
 |-|-|